powermukisa/interview_prep_test/java/docs/IMPLEMENTATION_GUIDE.md

      * - Clear translation between layers
      * - One place to change mapping if needed
      * - Makes the conversion testable
      *
+     * NAMING CONSISTENCY:
+     * Both RequestDto and RevenueRecognitionRequest use "amount" (not "annualAmount").
+     * This makes the conversion simple and clear.
+The context (revenue recognition
+     * for annual allocation) makes it obvious this is the annual amount.
+     *
      * This is where HTTP concerns end and domain begins.
      */